timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/start/sample.md

 # Sample App

-We believe that one of the best ways to learn AI engineering using hashbrown is to check out and build on top of our sample app.
+We believe that one of the best ways to learn AI engineering using Hashbrown is to check out and build on top of our sample app.
 The sample application is a smart home client built with Angular.

 Some of the basic features of the sample app include: